-A census and socio-economic survey of traders was undertaken during September 2023 to gather basic information on the traders, although it was necessary to conduct an additional survey in May/June 2024 as there were several critical items of information missing which were later addressed through the RP surveys.
+A census and socio-economic survey of traders was undertaken during September 2023 which gathered the following information which provided basic information on the traders, although it was necessary to conduct an additional survey in May/June 2024 as there were several critical items of information missing which were later addressed through the RP surveys.

-The detailed RP work plan is presented in Appendix C and the detailed questionnaires used in the RP surveys conducted during the period of May/June 2024 are presented in Appendix D.
+The detailed RP work plan is presented in Appendix C and the detailed questionnaires used in the RP surveys conducted during the period of May/June 2024 are present in Appendix D.

 During the September 2023 survey, details of the cut-off date were verbally discussed with each Trader, although there is no documentation or photos available to reflect this.
-Consequently, during the RP survey undertaken between May 3 and June 12, 2024, details of the cut-off date were verbally disclosed to the traders, stakeholders were informed of the cut-off date during consultation meetings (refer to Section 9, and signs were posted by the RUSLP PMU throughout the market to publicly disclose the cut-off date (June 10th, 2024).
-A photo of the sign (in poster form) posted inside the market is presented in Figure 3-1.
+Consequently, during the RP survey undertaken from May 3rd till June 12, 2024 details of the cut-off date were verbally disclosed to the traders; stakeholders were informed of the cut-off date during consultation meetings (refer to Section 9), and signs were installed by the RUSLP PMU throughout the market to publicly disclose the cut-off date on June 10, 2024.
+The poster showing the cut-off date was posted inside the market in several locations and an example is presented in Figure 3-1.